 Think of it as a partnership.
 Your provider brings their expertise in physical medicine, and you bring the essential knowledge of your own body and health history.
 Together, you can determine if the Graston Technique is the best path forward for you.
 If it isn't, we can explore other effective therapies to help you reach your goals.
 Below are some specific situations where this technique is generally not recommended, or where it might be best to wait.

-Medical Reasons to Avoid Treatment
+Medical Reasons to Skip This Treatment

 Certain underlying medical conditions make the Graston Technique unsuitable.
 Because the treatment involves applying firm pressure to the skin and underlying tissues, it’s not recommended for anyone with open wounds or unhealed bone fractures in the treatment area.
 Applying pressure could interfere with the natural healing process or cause further injury.
 Additionally, individuals with certain types of cancer or chronic, uncontrolled high blood pressure should avoid this therapy, as it can create unnecessary risks.
 Your health history provides the roadmap for safe and effective care, ensuring any treatment you receive supports your body’s healing, rather than hindering it.